everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2023.09.200940

+The Accounting Report (WhaleBooks format) now supports DEPOSIT and WITHDRAWAL transactions.
+Their inclusion is manually configured in the Accounting Software Settings.
+The default is Do not include.
+We have added two new accounts Money on the Way and Other Receivables to the Chart of Accounts.
+Pre-accounts have been enhanced with new transaction types in the Accounting Report and description.

+### New Features
+ETD-1001 [reports] Link DEPOSIT / WITHDRAWAL transactions to Accounting report at WhaleBooks universal format.

+### Improvements
+ETD-1000 [organizations] Update Chart of Account about Money on the Way and Other Receivables.
+ETD-1004 [organizations] Create a sub-account from the active Accounting currency of the portfolio.
+ETD-1007 [organizations] Settings for including DEPOSIT / WITHDRAWAL transactions in the Accounting report WhaleBooks universal format.
+ETD-1009 [organizations] Creating pre-accounting for DEPOSIT / WITHDRAWAL at Krypto, FIAT.
+ETD-1012 [organizations] US accounts - new set up 261&378.
+ETD-1016 [pairs] New Symbols 23/09.

 ## Version 2023.09.060911

 ### Improvements